eProsima/Fast-DDS-docs/docs/fastdds/property_policies/congestion_control.rst

 * Property ``fastdds.congestion.plugin`` is used to set the congestion control plugin to be used.
   If the property is not present, it will be set to ``basic``.
+  See :ref:`congestion control plugins <congestion-control-plugins>` for more information about the available plugins.

 * Property ``fastdds.congestion.period`` is used to set the interval in milliseconds for checking whether the bandwidth to certain destinations should be updated.